rocon/espo/README.md

 12. *-ir*

 Verb roots in Esperanto are either transitive or intransivite, but unlike the noun category no distinction is made in the verb ending between the two.
-In Espo intransitive verbs end in *-i*, like in Esperanto, and transitive verbs end in *-ir*, with an added -r.
+In Esperanto intransitive verbs end in *-i*, like in Esperanto, and transitive verbs end in *-ir*, with an added -r.
 Both endings are only present in the infinitive, and dropped when the verb is conjugated.
 Example: *legir* - to read.

 13. *sti/stas*